darren-gibson/RTTChecker/README.md

 - `src/RTTBridge.js`: Core train selection logic
 - `src/config.js`: Configuration management
 - `src/constants.js`: Matter modes and train status constants
+- `src/TrainStatusAirQualityDevice.js`: Temperature Sensor endpoint (1:1 delay→temp)
+- `src/TrainStatusModeDevice.js`: Mode Select endpoint
 - `tests/`: Jest tests and real API response examples
 - `index.js`: Device startup and lifecycle management
 - `Dockerfile`: Containerization for deployment

 ## Deployment
-The device can be deployed to cloud environments (Google Cloud Run, AWS, etc.) for always-on operation.
-See `build/deploy.sh` for deployment scripts.
+The device can be deployed using Docker for always-on operation.
+The Dockerfile is configured for containerized deployment on any platform supporting Docker (local server, VM, etc.).
+For network discovery to work, the container must be run with `--network host` to enable mDNS/Matter commissioning.

 ## Behaviour Summary
 - **Clarity:** The device always selects the train that arrives at the destination earliest after the offset, regardless of origin, as long as it passes through the specified origin.